jtngrg1992/JContacts/README.md

 ### Installing

-* Make sure that you can complie swift 5.
+* Make sure that you can compile swift 5.
 * Build and run.

 ## Testing(CMD+U)